caleje/Qisi/IdeaPad.md

 * LONELY => (R for L) => RONERY
 * PREREQ => PRE-WRECK
 * CANOE => RUDDER => READY OR NOT, HERE I COME => RUDDER OR NOT, HERE I COME
+* PUT THAT ECLIPSE WHERE THE SUN DON'T SHINE
+* I'M ACHING OF MY CASTLE
+* Formula = [find pun], then create story in which pun makes sense
+* TAN GENTS = FILIPINO KINGS OF DISTRACTION = TAN GENTS
+* [PHONEMES OF WORD ENDING WITH AH N] - [AH N] sounds like a [WORD ENDS WITH IH NG] ACCORDION => ACCORDING ....
+ACCORDING to my sources, tango music...
+    ALIEN => ALING IF the US got invaded by martians, we'd have an ALIEN NATION
+    - Input:  Erring -> EH R IH NG
+    - EH R IN NG -> EH R AH N
+    - EndsWith: EH R AH N, sorted by closest (least phonames different)